top of page

 What you’ll need:

-66cm x 52cm thick Cardboard, if using corrugated cardboard, use two or three pieces and cut in opposite directions to prevent bending.
+66cm x 52cm thick cardboard, if using corrugated cardboard, use two or three pieces and cut in opposite directions to prevent bending.

 95cm x 78cm Fabric